swapnilsethi/House-Price-Prediction-Kaggle-Competition/README.md

 ### Exploratory Data Analysis ([Code](https://github.com/swapnilsethi/Stat-5000/blob/main/House_Price_Predication_EDA.ipynb))

-1. Tried to understand features logically
+1. I attempted to comprehend aspects in a rational manner.
-2. Looked for null values and calculated their percentages presence.
+2. Determined the presence of null values by calculating their percentages.
 3. Understand relationship between null values and dependent variable (SalePrice)
-4. Explored on numerical features.
+4. Investigated numerical features.
 5. Explored on temporal features and understood their relationship with dependent variable (SalePrice)

    Findings:
-   - Data is available for houses sold between 2006 and 2010.
+   - Data for houses sold between 2006 and 2010 is available.
    - Some of the houses are too old (built in 1872, and so on)
    - House Sale Price is in negative correlation with yearsold.
-   - Hose prices are decreasing as house age increases.
+   - As a house gets older, the cost of a hose decreases.
-6. Explored and tried to understand relationship between rest numerical feature with [Pairplot](https://github.com/swapnilsethi/Stat-5000/blob/main/Pairplot.png) and correlation Matrix (Have used [Heatmap](https://github.com/swapnilsethi/Stat-5000/blob/main/Cormat.png) to visualize it).
+6. Using [Pairplot](https://github.com/swapnilsethi/Stat-5000/blob/main/Pairplot.png) and correlation Matrix (Have used [Heatmap](https://github.com/swapnilsethi/Stat-5000/blob/main/Cormat.png) to visualize it), I explored and attempted to identify the link between the remainder numerical features.
-7. Explored and tried to understand relationship between discrete features and dependent variable(SalePrice) using Bar chart.
+7. Using a bar chart, I explored and attempted to comprehend the link between discrete attributes and the dependent variable (SalePrice).
-8. Explored and tried to understand distribution of continuous features using Histogram.
+8. Using a histogram, I explored and attempted to comprehend the distribution of continuous features.
-9. Desiged box plots to understand outliers in each continuous feature.
+9. Created box plots to visualize outliers in each continuous feature

    Findings:
    - There are no outliers in dependent variable (SalePrice)
-   - here are many outliers in features, I will deal with them in feature engineering section.
+   - There are several outliers in the features, which I will address in the feature engineering section.
-10. Have explored and tried to understand categorical features.
-Tried to understand relationship between in each sub-category in feature/catrgory with dependent variable(SalePrice).
+10. Have investigated and attempted to comprehend categorical features.
+I tried to figure out what the relationship was between each sub-category in each feature/category and the dependent variable (SalePrice).

 ### Feature Engineering ([Code](https://github.com/swapnilsethi/Stat-5000/blob/main/Feature_Engg.ipynb))

-1. Combined Train and Test dataset to perform common operations
+1. To conduct common operations, combined the Train and Test datasets.
-2. Removed columns having more than 80% null values
+2. Columns with more than 80% null values are removed.
 3. Handled null values in categorical features
    - Replaced with 'missing' label and checked accuracy of model
    - Replaced with mode value of respective features and checked accuracy of model
-   - finding:  Gained acccuracy of 85% through model 1 and 75.6% through model 2.
+   - finding:  Gained accuracy of 85% through model 1 and 75.6% through model 2.
 4. Handled null values in numerical features
    - Replaced all values with median values
-   - Future Scope: Examine each feature to see if replacing it with 0 or another value is preferable rather than median values.
+   - In the future, I'll Examine each characteristic to see if replacing it with 0 or another value, rather than median values, is desirable or not.
 5. Have calculated age of house, duration from last modification, etc. and have dropped actual year columns.
 (Except house sold year)
-6. Have replaced all uncomman sub-categories in categorical features with 'rare_val' label
+6. Have replaced all uncommon sub-categories in categorical features with 'rare_val' label
 7. Have converted all categorical values with numerical values.
    - Have performed target encoding.
    - Future Scope:  There are many ways to do this like one One Hot Enconding, Dummy Encoding, Effect Encoding, Hash Encoding, etc. Will try with them and analyze model accuracy.